 2.8.1 - Assumptions

-2.8.1.1 Assumption 1
+This document makes the following assumptions:

-An assumption made is that the devices that access the application will have the requisite hardware resources to properly access the content.
+1. Devices that access the application will have the requisite hardware resources to properly access the content.

-2.8.1.2 Assumption 2

-The student calendar requirements highlight optional features that are not critical to the function of the application.
+2. The student calendar requirements highlight optional features that are not critical to the function of the application.
 They consist of various improvements to usability and convenience and may or may not be added after the development of the core features based on the discretion of the stakeholders.

-2.8.1.3 Assumption 3

-Concerning the security of the application API, it is assumed that the necessary identification and authentication is in place for users who wish to access the API.
+3. Concerning the security of the application API, it is assumed that the necessary identification and authentication is in place for users who wish to access the API.

-2.8.1.4 Assumption 4

-In order for the calendar application to comply with the Americans with Disabilities Act any device using the speech recognition and speech to text features of the application are assumed to have the hardware and software capabilities to do so.
+4. In order for the calendar application to comply with the Americans with Disabilities Act any device using the speech recognition and speech to text features of the application are assumed to have the hardware and software capabilities to do so.

-2.8.1.5 Assumption 5

-It is assumed that the messaging feature, including text messages, will incorporate PHP's mail function and a list of mobile carrier's email servers to function.
+5. It is assumed that the messaging feature, including text messages, will incorporate PHP's mail function and a list of mobile carrier's email servers to function.

-2.8.1.6 Assumption 6

-It is assumed that the calendar application will adhere to FERPA law in the same manner that I-Learn does for the protection and privacy of student education records.
+6. It is assumed that the calendar application will adhere to FERPA law in the same manner that I-Learn does for the protection and privacy of student education records.

-2.8.1.7 Assumption 7

-For the purpose of setting time zones for the calendar application it is assumed that the application's time zone will use the device's current time zone setting.
+7. For the purpose of setting time zones for the calendar application it is assumed that the application's time zone will use the device's current time zone setting.

-2.8.1.8 Assumption 8

-There is an assumption that the active student directory will be used simply for look-up and then contacting of students.
+8. There is an assumption that the active student directory will be used simply for look-up and then contacting of students.
 LDAP is relatively slower with add, delete, and update, but quicker through simple reads or queries.

-2.8.1.9 Assumption 9

-The Student Calendar App assumes the student is a student at Brigham Young University - Idaho who uses I-Learn 3.0.
+9. The Student Calendar App assumes the student is a student at Brigham Young University - Idaho who uses I-Learn 3.0.

-2.8.1.10 Assumption 10

-It is assumed that the student is in possession of their Brigham Young University - Idaho username and password in order to gain access to the application.
+10. It is assumed that the student is in possession of their Brigham Young University - Idaho username and password in order to gain access to the application.

-2.8.1.11 Assumption 11

-It is assumed that the student is using the application on a device that supports color in order to view certain features.
+11. It is assumed that the student is using the application on a device that supports color in order to view certain features.

 2.8.2 - Dependencies

-2.8.2.1 Dependency 1
+2.8.2.1 <Put a descriptive name of the dependency – e.g. “Hardware dependencies”, or “Camera dependency”>

 Some of the application's features are dependent on hardware components that are more commonly found in mobile handsets.
 For example, the video calling integration would depend on a physical camera and the travel-time indicator will benefit from the inclusion of a GPS antenna.